karlfreeman/grape-cache_control/README.md

   desc 'An endpoint which rounds to the nearest 15 minutes' get '/fairly-static' do
-    # cache for 15 minutes
+    # cache for 15 minutes, publicly
     expires 900, :public
     { fairly_static: Time.at(Time.now.to_i - (Time.now.to_i % 900)) }
   end